react-native-community/RNNewArchitectureLibraries/README.md

     export default calculator;
     ```

-### [[TurboModule] Test the Turbomodule]()
+### [[TurboModule] Test the Turbomodule](https://github.com/cipolleschi/RNNewArchitectureLibraries/commit/2a2ac4b1395a5f90bbcf40b253a2d4a4d8dba187)

-1. At the same level of example-library run `npx react-native init NewArchitecture --version next` (`next` takes the next version that is about to be released.
+1. At the same level of example-library run `npx react-native init NewArchitecture --version next --template react-native-template-typescript@6.10.0-rc.1` (`next` takes the next version that is about to be released.
 Any version >= 0.68 should work)
-1. Follow the steps in [this article](https://reactnative.dev/blog/2018/05/07/using-typescript-with-react-native) to integrate TypeScript with the new architecture (the first two steps can be replaced by the command `npx react-native init NewArchitecture --version next --template react-native-template-typescript` as soon as the template is migrated to the New Architecture).
 1. `cd NewArchitecture && yarn add ../example-library`
 1. `cd ios && RCT_NEW_ARCH_ENABLED=1 pod install && cd ..`
 1. `npx react-native start` (In another terminal, to run Metro)